 14k recycled gold and turquoise earrings

-Made in California by Tess Young
+Made by Tess Young

 Based on a unique piece made by JB Blunk in 1980